antonyj75/google_map_display/README.md

 Step 2.
 Open the display_geojson_in_map.html in browser
 -------------------------------------------------------

-Once the `stops_geojson_output.js` is generated successfully by the Python script, just open the display_geojson_in_map.html file in a browser.
+Once the `stops_geojson_output.js` is generated successfully by the Python script, just open the `display_geojson_in_map.html` file in a browser.
-You should see a google map with stops marked and a polgon drawn around the stops.
+You should see a google map with stops marked and a Polygon drawn around the marked stops.

 Next steps